We're here if you have a question

-How to Gauge the Glove Gauge | Seamless Knit Work Gloves
+How to Gauge the Glove's Gauge

-From nylon to cotton, to Kevlar® and Dyneema®, string knitted gloves are typically separated and sold by referring to a gauge.
+From nylon to cotton, to Kevlar® and Dyneema®, machine knitted gloves are typically separated and sold by referring to a gauge.
 Gloves and glove gauges go hand-in-hand and many realize it refers to the thickness but it typically stops there.
 Let us try to explain this in more detail for you so you can select the proper glove for the job.

-The gauge of a glove indicates the number of knitting needles or stitches per square inch.
-For example, a 10-gauge glove has ten stitches knitted per inch of glove.
-The higher the number — 13-gauge, 15-gauge or 18-gauge — the more stitches that are knitted per inch.
+The higher the number — 13-gauge, 15-gauge, 18-gauge or 21-gauge— the more stitches that are knitted per inch.
 As the number of stitches per inch increase, the glove’s gauge increases.
 But as the volume of yarn increases, the thickness of yarn will decrease.
 So an 18-gauge glove will be much thinner and conform more to the curve of the hand than a 7-gauge glove.

 A knitted glove’s gauge has its benefits and drawbacks, but a general rule is the larger the yarn:

-• The greater the density
+- The greater the density

-• The better the protection
+- The better the protection

-• The better the influence on dexterity
+- The better the influence on dexterity

 7-Gauge String Knitted Work Gloves: